CLICK BUTTON FOR CONTENT

 Cervantes was a fake lifeguard instructor who allegedly committed multiple acts of fraud.

 Cervantes had apparently fraudulently certified himself as a lifeguard, lifeguard instructor and trainer and water safety instructor and trainer for years.
 Here are examples of fraudulent certifications.
 You can clearly see that he fraudulently used his own name on the certifications as both instructor and instructee.
 You can certainly not certify yourself.
 In April of 2019, Barbara Bourland apparently certified Cervantes as a Lifeguard Instructor.
 In order to become a Lifeguard Instructor, which allows you to train and certify other lifeguards, you must possess a legitimate Lifeguarding certification.
 Cervantes did not, because he fraudulently certified himself.
 Bourland either ignored this or was complicit.
 Or, Cervantes used her name and nobody questioned any of his erroneous records.
 Cervantes was eventually banned based on records we provided, but it was too little too late.
-Cara DiMassa should have also demanded explanations or barred him from fraudulently certifying her staff.
+Summerkids owners should have also demanded explanations or barred him from fraudulently certifying her staff.
 Instead, she was complicit in the certification scheme.

 POLICE & FIRE